America (video game): Sequel

 On 9 March 2001, CDV Software, by press release, announced that it was producing a real-time strategy developed by Related Designs, tentatively titled America II.
 Data Becker, which owned the rights to the America name, took notice and inquired CDV to cease and desist shortly thereafter.
 CDV declined to do so as it found no copyright infringement in America II's title, though opted to file for a caveat to protect itself from a preliminary injunction.
 Data Becker subsequently filed for a preliminary injunction with the Landgericht Berlin on 29 March 2001.
 At the time, Data Becker intended to produce an America sequel of its own.
 Data Becker won the case by May, wherefore CDV had to drop the America II title, though it was allowed to continue producing the game under a different name.
-As a result, America II was retitled No Man's Land.
-However, CDV continued advertising America II through press releases and its newsletter, prompting further action by Data Becker.
+As a result, America II was retitled No Man's Land. and was set in early colonial america of the 17th century to the 18th century rather than 19th century to early 20th century american frontier However, CDV continued advertising America II through press releases and its newsletter, prompting further action by Data Becker.
 CDV also registered the internet domain "america2.de" with registrar DENIC, which redirected users to the website of No Man's Land; a judgement reached by the Kammergericht in Berlin in December 2002 ordered CDV to inquire the deletion of the domain with DENIC and publicise a press release to announce that it was not releasing a game titled America II in 2003.

 Data Becker proceeded to produce its own sequel to America, to be titled America 2 or America II, by June 2001, planning to release it in the first quarter of 2003.
 Data Becker announced its sequel in February 2003, with its release scheduled for later that year.
 A website for the game was launched in May 2003.
 It was also scheduled to be displayed at E3 2002.
 America II was later cancelled.